itaysnir/itaysnir.github.io/_posts/2023-01-06-cert-c-strings.md

 }
 ```

-A correct usage with `strtok` would first copy the original string to some temp buffer, on which `strtok` would be called.
+A correct usage with `strtok` would first copy the original string to some temp buffer, on which `strtok` would be called. `strdup` can help us to do so. \
+Moreover, we should always use `strtok_r`, in order to support nested calls.

 Lastly, note that this function *cannot be used on constant strings / read only memory*.